TheBlewish/Automated-AI-Web-Researcher-Ollama/README.md

 ```
 Note: The system will work with any combination of configured providers.
 If a provider's API key is not set, it will be skipped in the fallback chain.
 You don't need them all.
 If you don't add any, DuckDuckGo will be used.

-5. Install and Configure Ollama:
+### 3. Install and Configure Ollama:
 - Install Ollama following instructions at https://ollama.ai
 - Using your selected model file, create a custom model variant with the required context length
   (phi3:3.8b-mini-128k-instruct or phi3:14b-medium-128k-instruct are recommended)

-Create a file named `modelfile` with these exact contents:
+Create a file named `modelfile` in the project root with these exact contents:

 ```
 FROM your-model-name